Free Willy (franchise)

 Free Willy is a media franchise from Warner Bros. that started with the 1993 film Free Willy that went on to become a sleeper hit at the box office.
-The original series primarily follows a street kid named Jesse who befriends an orca named Willy whom he develops a strong friendship with.
+The original series primarily follows a street kid named Jesse who befriends an orca named Willy with whom he develops a strong friendship.
 He and Willy are challenged with overcoming or defeating various hazards to the ocean or Willy himself including corporate greed, hunters, poachers, and oil disasters.

-Following the success of Free Willy, it was followed by an animated series, two sequels, and a direct-to-video reboot.
+Following the success of Free Willy, it was followed by an animated series, two sequels, and a direct-to-video first reboot film, and an upcoming theatrical second reboot film.